 "A brand new world"

-From playing in front of 2 fan's and their dog back in England it was hard not to pinch ourselves as we walked around the Futera Dome (note: it wasn't a dome nor was it actually called the Futera Dome), our brand new 3000 capacity all-seater stadium in Bangkok.
+From playing in front of two fans and their dog back in England, it was hard not to pinch ourselves as we walked around the Futera Dome for the first time - our brand new 3000 capacity all-seater stadium in Bangkok!

-Our first game of the season was live on Thai television, our team featuring an Argentinian, Frenchman, Cameroonian, Ghanaian and a group of talented young Thais narrowly lost to a Prachuap team who would later go on to become one of the best teams in the country.
+Our first game of the season was broadcast live on Thai television.
+Our team featured an Argentinian, Frenchman, Cameroonian, Ghanaian and a group of talented young Thais, narrowly losing to a Prachuap team who would later go on to become one of the best teams in the country.

-Every one of our games was streamed LIVE to thousands of fans worldwide, with commentary in both Thai and English, plus special guest pundits (including international footballers and coaches) helping our fans choose the best tactics as the games played out on the pitch.
+Every one of our games was streamed LIVE to thousands of fans worldwide, with commentary in both Thai and English, plus special guest Pundits (including international footballers and coaches) helping our fans choose the best tactics as the games played out on the pitch.

-And it worked ... late substitutes scoring last minute winners, young players given a chance, by our fans, to become first team regulars and a brand new team holding their own in a quality league.
-We may not have won the league (we finished fourth), but Futera Seeker FC will go down in history as one of the most unique football teams the world has ever seen.
+And it worked ... late substitutes scoring last-minute winners, young players given a chance, by our fans, to become first team regulars - a team holding their own in a quality League.
+We may not have won the League (we finished fourth), but Futera Seeker FC will go down in history as one of the most unique football teams the world has ever seen.